-During the year, the University has entered into various multi-year research funding agreements whereby the University has the opportunity to earn revenue in future years by incurring qualified expenditures.
+The University enters into various multi-year research funding agreements whereby the University has the opportunity to earn revenue in future years by incurring qualified expenditures.
 These research funding agreements do not abnormally impact the University's financial position and do not guarantee the University the right to future funding.